KarolusD/cinema-city-app/README.md

 1. `npm run build`: This is used to build all files and run all tasks without serving a development server and watching for changes.
 2. `npm start`: This is the normal development script used to build all files and run all tasks, but also to serve a development server and watch for changes.

+*Note that database structure is in cinema_city.sql file at src directory (Apache or Nginx server needed)

 ## Built With